-5 Further information on OPPs is available in NOPSEMA's Offshore project proposal assessment policy (N-04790-PL1650).
+&lt;sup>5 Further information on OPPs is available in NOPSEMA's Offshore project proposal assessment policy (N-04790-PL1650).

-6 Environment Regulations, regulation 10A.
+&lt;sup>6 Environment Regulations, regulation 34.
 Refer to section 4 of this guidance which relates EP Content Requirements to EP Acceptance Criteria

-- For seismic and exploratory drilling EPs that have undergone public comment, the EP must demonstrate that modifications to the content of an EP have been made to adequately address public comments, where public comments have merit, are credible, and are relevant7 to the activity. - The EP must include a description of the consultation process applied during the preparation of an EP, demonstrate that titleholder has adopted any appropriate measures arising from the consultation, and has provided for appropriate ongoing consultation. - The EP must include an appropriate implementation strategy that provides a systematic approach, to ensure the environmental performance outcomes and environmental performance standards of the plan are met and are monitored on an ongoing basis.
+- For seismic and exploratory drilling EPs that have undergone public comment, the EP must demonstrate that modifications to the content of an EP have been made to adequately address public comments, where public comments have merit, are credible, and are relevant? to the activity. - The EP must demonstrate that the titleholder has carried out the consultation process required by Div 3 of the Environment Regulations including a description of the consultation process undertaken with relevant persons during the preparation of an EP, the appropriate measures (if any) adopted or proposed to be adopted arising from the consultation, and that there is provision for ongoing consultation.
+It will not generally be sufficient for an EP to simply indicate the relevant persons who the titleholder has consulted with.
+Rather, the EP must contain sufficient information for NOPSEMA to be reasonably satisfied that each relevant person (being those detailed in reg 25(1)) has been identified and meaningfully consulted by the titleholder.
+This will need to include a rationale of how the functions, interests and activities of persons/organisations that are affected have been determined, and how the consultation process was adapted by the titleholder to ensure that consultation was in accordance with the minimum requirements set out in regs 25(2)-(4).
+Titleholders should read the phrase "functions, interests or activities" in reg 25 broadly. - The EP must include an appropriate implementation strategy that provides a systematic approach, to ensure the environmental performance outcomes and environmental performance standards of the plan are met and are monitored on an ongoing basis.
 The implementation strategy must describe the environmental management system for the activity, that will ensure that impacts and risks will be continuously identified and reduced to ALARP, and that requirements of the Environment Regulations are met. - As well as the core requirements discussed above, the EP must also include details for relevant liaison persons and additional content requirements as prescribed by the Environment Regulations.